thoth-tech/SplashKit-Tutorial/Tutorials/Car-Race-Tutorial/Step5-Game Management.md

      ```

 2. **Updating game state**:

+   At the end of the game.cpp file add the code

    - Update positions and states of obstacle cars based on game logic.
    - Example code snippet:
      ```cpp